omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

                 Description of the wizard page, shown in the dialog's title area below the title.
 Defaults to text in the format "Page 1 of 3".

-TODO all fields in the property file should be available in the templates too!
+All property file entries are available as template variables too.
+Also, most property values may refer to other property values or template variables, using the ${name} syntax.

 Custom wizard pages are defined in XSWT (http://xswt.sourceforge.net, http://www.coconut-palm-software.com/the_new_visual_editor/doku.php?id=xswt:home).